ratatui/ratatui-website/src/faq/tokio-async.md

 | Render Component |    ┊                                  ┊  |   Update State   |
 `------------------'    ┊                                  ┊  `------------------'
 ```

+In your `main` thread or `tokio` task, do you expect to be spawning more `tokio` tasks?
+How many
+more tasks do you plan to be spawning?

 The former can be done without any `async` code and the latter is the approach showcased in
 [`ratatui-async-template`](https://github.com/ratatui-org/ratatui-async-template) with `tokio`.